 Based on Bankrate’s extensive research, Geico has the cheapest average minimum coverage auto insurance rates in Florida, with an average annual premium of $841.
 However, while minimum coverage is often cheap because it provides less financial protection than full coverage, finding cheap full coverage is possible.

-State Farm’s average annual full coverage premium in Florida is the cheapest at $1,739.
+State Farm’s average annual full coverage premium in Florida is the cheapest on our list at $1,739.
 For comparison, the average annual cost of car insurance in Florida is $1,101 for minimum coverage and $2,364 for full coverage.
 Although Florida’s average premiums are relatively high — it is one of the most expensive states for car insurance in the nation — there are ways to find more affordable rates.

 The cheapest car insurance companies in Florida